ForSetGeorgia/StoryBuilder/README.md

 * STORY_BUILDER_YOUTUBE_API_KEY - YouTube API key ([get from here](https://console.developers.google.com/project)) is used to verify that the YouTube urls exist.
 * DETECT_LANGUAGE_API_KEY - [Language Detection API](http://detectlanguage.com/) key for determining the language a story is written in

+## Omniauth (facebook) Login
+Omniauth login allows users to login in with 3rd party systems like facebook or twitter.
+This application has facebook login built in by default, but is turned off by default.
+If you want to use facebook for logging in, do the following:
+* Go to [app/controllers/application_controller.rb](app/controllers/application_controller.rb) and set @enable_omniauth = true
+* Register an app on [facebook](https://developers.facebook.com/apps/)
+* Create the appropriate facebook environment variables mentioned in the last section using the app id and app secret facebook gives you